tjdwill/dbs/BUILD.md

 Icons used in this project are not included in the Git repository due to licensing.
 See [the icons README](/resources/icons/README.md) for links to download the icons for your system.

-## Executable type

-Currently, this project is built with the expectation of static linking.
-I am still in the process of learning about to shared libraries work.
-I intend to read about Windows' symbol exports as well as experiement with ensuring proper build behavior on Windows and Linux in the near future.